 In 2018, the IMO adopted an initial strategy on the reduction of greenhouse gas emissions from ships.
 Parties agreed that emissions should peak as soon as possible and to reduce total annual emissions by at least 50 per cent by 2050 compared to 2008, while at the same time, pursuing efforts towards phasing them out entirely.
 Parties have identified candidate short-, mid- and long-term emissions reduction measures with possible timelines.
 These would build on the mandatory energy efficiency measures which have been in place since 2011.

 Australia joined Mission Innovation, a group of countries committed to doubling governmental investment in clean energy innovation over five years, at the 2015 Paris Climate Conference.
 Mission Innovation members are collaborating around a set of innovation challenges to accelerate technology breakthroughs in priority areas: smart grids; off-grid access to electricity; carbon capture and storage; sustainable biofuels; converting sunlight; clean energy materials; affordable heating and cooling of buildings; and hydrogen.

 International Solar Alliance (ISA)

-The International Solar Alliance (ISA) was launched at the 2015 Paris Climate Conference, aiming to promote the roll out of solar technology.
-Australia is a founding member of the ISA framework agreement and contributing to the Clean Energy Solutions Centre – an online platform where policy makers in ISA member countries will have free access to tailored expert advice, webinars and training, and a library of tools and resources for policy development.
-We are also establishing a Solar Centre of Excellence, which will be a portal to our extensive world-class research, innovation and training capabilities in the solar sector and facilitate networking and knowledge-sharing with similar centres across the ISA.
+The International Solar Alliance (ISA) was launched at the 2015 Paris Climate Conference, aiming to promote the roll out of solar technology, particularly in countries that have high solar resources but under-developed electricity access.
+Australia is a founding member of the ISA and has committed to share its knowledge and expertise for capacity building in other ISA Members.
+For example, Australia is offering free tailored expert advice, webinars and training, and a library of tools and resources for policy development through the Clean Energy Solutions Centre.

 Intergovernmental Panel on Climate Change (IPCC)